-Guests who use Airbnb rely on reviews.
+Guests who use Airbnb and Vrbo rely on reviews.
 When 20 properties are similarly priced, with the same must-have amenities, the right number of bedrooms, and in the correct location, how do guests decide?
 Simple: they check the number and quality of reviews.
+Read on to discover how using a digital Airbnb welcome book can provide more 5-star reviews.

-As a peer-to-peer site, Airbnb relies on guests and hosts leaving reviews about their experiences in order to foster trust.
+As peer-to-peer sites, Airbnb and Vrbo rely on guests and hosts leaving reviews about their experiences in order to foster trust.
 A series of poor reviews will mean that a property is unlikely to be booked again, whereas a series of glowing, five-star reviews, will put a property in high demand.
 This encourages a system where hosts strive to maintain consistently high levels of hospitality.

-Experienced Airbnb hosts know this, of course.
+Experienced Airbnb and Vrbo hosts know this, of course.
 Reviews mean everything.

 Knowing is one thing.
 Actually building a set of 5-star Airbnb reviews is quite another!
 It’s a challenge that can become all-consuming.
 Not only do you fret about ways to gain those five stars, but you often take it hard when someone leaves a 4-star in certain areas.
 4 out 5 is good, but you’re used to regularly achieving 5-star hero status!